 Dependencies between phases and automatic phase transitions are configured on the automations panel.

 During a flight operation, the following actions can be performed:

 - Flight monitoring: Flight data can be monitored in the control station using telemetry displays.
 Telemetry display configuration can be edited during the flight.

 - Edit mission: Mission can be edited prior or during the flight.
 If the mission is modified during the flight, it will not be recalculated until the new mission will be saved.
 The aircraft behavior will not change and it will follow the last saved mission.

 - Change phase: Phases permit to set the vehicle configuration to a specific performance.
 Click on a phase to initiate it.

-- Activate Manual/Assisted/Automatic modes: As shown in the previous figure of Veronte Panel is used to change between the different flight modes (which were created in “Modes” 1.6.5).
+- Activate Manual/Assisted/Automatic modes: As shown in the previous figure of Veronte Panel is used to change between the different flight modes (which were created in Modes, see section 6.7.5).
 This change can also be made with an automation or directly from the joystick (an example of this automation is describen in Automation Examples section).